 Lawnhill Terrace 4: The Zoning Board has awarded an additional \$1.3 million in Fee-in-Lieu funds bringing the total allocated to Lawnhill 4 to over \$2.1 million.
-We have received a special allocation of

-State DOH funds to complete the funding sources and the team is preparing the DOH and tax credit applications and finalizing terms with the lender and investor.
+We have received a special allocation of State DOH funds to complete the funding sources and the team is preparing the DOH and tax credit applications and finalizing terms with the lender and investor.
 Thirteen Project-Based Vouchers will be assigned to Lawnhill 4, which will generate additional revenue and support a larger permanent mortgage.
 The process of putting together the due diligence items for the consolidated application for tax credits and DOH funding continues.
-We anticipate submission of the 4% tax credit application and additional DOH materials before the end of May, with a financial closing targeted for fall of this year, depending on the timing of CHFA and DOH review.
+The application for tax credits and DOH funding as been submitted.
+A financial closing is targeted for fall of this year, depending on the timing of CHFA and DOH review, followed by a construction period of approximately twelve months.
+Next steps are responding to any questions or comments on the application, and working with the lender and investor or partnership and loan documents.